 Add To Favorites

 Learn about the parts of any flower and the conditions under which the plant thrives.
-Make a life-like model to show your new knowledge!
+Make a life-like model to show new knowledge!

-Depending on the shape of your flower, you may want to form a Model Magic base on the stem on which to apply the petals.
+Depending on the shape of the flower, students may want to form a Model Magic base on the stem on which to apply the petals.
 Mix petal colors as needed.
 Build buds and petals from the inside out.
 Look at pictures to see whether the petals change colors or look shadowed in either the center or bottom.
 Use a lighter color for the top.
 Model Magic® dries to the touch overnight and dries completely in 2 to 3 days.

-Add tiny details, such as dew drops or highlights, with Crayola Glitter Glue.
+Encourage students to add tiny details, such as dew drops or highlights, with Crayola Glitter Glue.
 Air-dry the paint before displaying the replica.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho